Britomart Station: Eastern tunnel capacity

 A proposed alternative to the City Rail Link (CRL) to increase capacity was the duplication of the existing eastern Britomart approach tunnel.
 This would have required a new twin track tunnel approximately 500 metres long to be constructed parallel to the existing twin-track tunnel, resulting in four tracks from Quay Park Junction and retaining Britomart as a terminus.
 Estimated costs were $150 million to $200 million, with 4–5 years to plan and build.
 Such a project would have allowed the same capacity increase as the CRL at approximately one sixth to one fifth the cost, but without any of the additional benefits that the two new CRL underground stations or the more direct route to the Western Line will provide.

 Initially seen as an inferior, but cheaper and more politically acceptable alternative to the CRL tunnel, the duplicate eastern approach also gained favour as a stop gap implementation due to the comparatively short build time.
 Even if planning had commenced immediately, the CRL might not have become operational until several years after the maximum capacity of the existing corridor was reached.
 Moreover, while seen as an alternative to the CRL through connection tunnel, the duplicate eastern tunnel would not have precluded it from being built.

 A feature that came into operation in 2011 in time for the 2011 Rugby World Cup and allowed an increase in capacity of the existing tunnel is 'bi-directional signalling', which allows a train to leave on the same track on which it entered – freeing it from having to cross over other tracks which may not be safely clear of other trains.
 In 2019, funding was agreed to restore a five-year commuter train trial between Papakura and Hamilton, with a one-seat journey to Britomart being the eventual aim.

+2025 Capacity limit

+The station's passenger capacity was reduced in 2025 by a Fire safety management plan.
+Despite originally having five platforms, only three of these platforms can be occupied by 6-car trains at any point in time, to limit the number of passengers in the underground area.

 Services

 Trains

 Auckland One Rail operates the Auckland suburban rail network on behalf of Auckland Transport.
-This includes the electrified lines west to Swanson and south to Onehunga, Manukau and Papakura, plus the diesel shuttle service between Papakura and Pukekohe.
+This includes the electrified lines west to Swanson and south to Manukau and Pukekohe.

 In July 2015, it was reported that the number of trains able to enter and leave Britomart was 20 per hour.
 On a typical weekday inter-peak, nine trains leave Britomart per hour, comprising: